Mohamad Rima

 Assistant Professor of Biology

-Dr. Mohamad RIMA joined LAU as an assistant professor of cell biology in Fall 2023.
+Dr. Mohamad Rima is an assistant professor of cell and molecular Biology at LAU.
 He holds a PhD degree in Neuroscience from Grenoble Alpes University, France.
-In his thesis, he described new cellular functions of the beta4 subunit of voltage-gated calcium channels including the regulation of cell proliferation, cell cycle and gene expression.
+During his thesis, he described new cellular functions of beta4 subunit of voltage-gated calcium channels, including the regulation of cell proliferation, cell cycle and gene expression.
 After obtaining his PhD, he joined the Sorbonne University, Paris, to study the role of the cholinergic system in neuronal network wiring during zebrafish early development.
-Afterward, in the University of Strasbourg Institute for Advanced Studies (USIAS) excellence project, he combined his expertise in cell biology and zebrafish development to validate a new method for visualizing and analyzing retinoid metabolism in living organisms.
-Later, he joined the Research and Development departments of two different startups as a research scientist and worked on developing immunotherapies targeting cancer and age-related diseases.
+Afterward, within the University of Strasbourg excellence project (USIAS), he combined his expertise in cell biology and zebrafish development to validate a new method for visualizing and analyzing retinoid metabolism in living organisms.
+Later, he joined the R&D departments of two different startups as a research scientist and worked on developing immunotherapies targeting cancer and age-related diseases.

 Research Interests

-Dr. Rima’s research focuses on the cellular mechanisms by which environmental factors trigger accelerated aging in the Lebanese population.
-The outcomes of this study help in raising awareness about the risks and negative consequences of a bad lifestyle linked to age-related diseases and premature aging.
-Also, it dissects the beneficial effects of natural products in fighting aging.
+Dr. Rima’s research will focus on the cellular mechanisms by which environmental factors trigger accelerated aging in the Lebanese population.
+The outcomes of this study will help raise awareness about the risks and negative consequences of a poor lifestyle, including its association with age-related diseases and premature aging.
+Also, he will dissect the beneficial effects of natural products in fighting aging.
 Overall, understanding the cellular mechanisms behind aging is essential for developing strategies to prevent or slow down the aging process, and to propose novel therapies for healthy aging.

 SDGs Research Mapping